natir/page_perso/slides/pconbr/pconbr.md

 We want a new data structure with some property:

-1. successive kmer was store near in memory
+1. successive kmers stored near each other in memory
-3. good acces time (O(1) or not too fare)
+3. good acces time (O(1) or not too far)
-3. does not (too much) increase the memory costs
+3. does not increase the memory cost (too much)

 Note: